 Endpoint field

 The Endpoint field is used to add the endpoint.
-This endpoint will be appended to the Base URL to form a complete URL that will be called when using this endpoint.
+This endpoint will be appended to the Base URL to create a complete URL that will be called when using this endpoint.
 You can find the endpoint details within your API’s documentation.

 This field should begin with a /